bvett/adaptive-timer/README.md

 3. Compares the **actual interval** to the **target interval** and calculates the percentage difference as the **variance**
 4. If the **variance** exceeds **max variance**, raises an exception
 5. Calculates an **offset** to compensate for any variance from the target interval.
 6. Sleeps for **target interval + offset** seconds.
-(Offset is a negative number)
+(Offset ranges from 0 to -target_interval)

-While the loop is sleeping, and tasks awaiting on the *value()* instance method will wake up and process the value obtained during the most recent interval of the loop.
+While the loop is sleeping, tasks awaiting on the *value()* instance method will execute and process the value.

 ## Hello, World!
 This example uses AdaptiveTimer to print a message every second, while compensating for a 0.75 second workload that is toggled on/off every 5s.